Xkyliver/Watcher-Helium-Auto-Updater/README.md

 ## Rate Limit Management (Required if you don't want to run into issues after a few hours)

-To bypass standard GitHub API rate limits:
+Because this script checks for new releases every 10 minutes and every 10 seconds if the latest version is downlaoded, Github adds a rate limit.
+To bypass standard GitHub API rate limits we need to create a personal access token:
 1. Create a file named token.txt in the same directory as the executable.
 2. Paste a GitHub Personal Access Token into this file.
     * Steps to create a personal access token: